domsson/succade/README.md

 # succade

 Feed your [Lemonbar](https://github.com/LemonBoy/bar) with succade!
 It works almost exactly like [Captain](https://github.com/muse/Captain): succade starts Lemonbar for you, then repeatedly runs blocks, piping their output to Lemonbar.
 Every block is a script or program that provides text to be displayed on your bar.
-Configuration is done with simple [ini files](https://en.wikipedia.org/wiki/INI_file).
+Configuration is done with a simple [ini file](https://en.wikipedia.org/wiki/INI_file).

 ![Example bar](https://i.imgur.com/IQ26ypO.png)
 ![Example bar](https://i.imgur.com/6iCKW3w.png)